 Premature ejaculation can occur at almost any time, although it’s more likely to happen whenever you’re interacting with a new partner.
-It’s one of the most common penile ailments that you could suffer from as a male, and it’s probably going to affect every single man on this planet at some point in their lives.
+It’s one of the most common penile ailments that you could suffer from as a male, and it’s probably going to affect every single man on this planet at some point in their lives, according to reputable statistics.

 How Is Premature Ejaculation Caused?

 A lot of different things can pertain to premature ejaculation, and it’s crucial that you identify the source of your problems.
 Most of the time there isn’t going to be a clear cut cause, and that makes controlling the issue as difficult as can be.
 When it comes to sexual experience and your age, both traits might pertain to the issue – the younger and more inexperienced you happen to be, the more likely premature ejaculation is going to come up.
 That isn’t the only thing, though; sometimes it could just be the levels of anxiety that you’re experiencing.
 If you’re a person that usually has anxiety problems without getting into sex, premature ejaculation is probably going to be a problem for you.